sofia-calgaro/GERDA-PeakSearch/README.md

 ## gerda-BATanalysis

-* "_runDataAnalysis.cxx_": main program for the analysis; it takes two input values through "args_readeer.hpp", i.e. the central energy of the fit window and the polynomial degree (0, 1, 2).
+* "_runDataAnalysis.cxx_": main program for the analysis; it takes two input values through "args_reader.hpp" equal to the central energy of the fit window and to the polynomial degree (0, 1, 2) for the background fit.
 For example:
 ```
 $ make
 $ ./runDataAnalysis --nums 2 {311, 1}